At a Glance

 Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Trainee Clinical Trials Research Assistant position.
 Tailor your application to highlight how your skills and experiences align with these expectations.

 Craft a Strong CV: Ensure your CV is up-to-date and clearly outlines your relevant experience, education, and skills.
-Emphasise any previous research experience or roles that demonstrate your ability to work in clinical settings.
+Emphasise any previous research experience or roles that demonstrate your ability to work in a clinical setting.

 Write a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and the organisation.
-Mention specific aspects of the job that excite you, such as the opportunity for professional development and the chance to contribute to important research.
+Mention specific aspects of the South West London & St George’s Mental Health NHS Trust that resonate with you, such as their commitment to high-quality research and career development opportunities.

 Follow Up: After submitting your application through our website, consider sending a polite follow-up email to Tania West, expressing your continued interest in the position and asking if there are any updates regarding your application.